A recent survey conducted by Information Technology Intelligence Consulting

 Google’s director of customer reliability engineering, Luke Stone, outlined some of the leading causes of downtime during a breakout session at the Google Cloud Next conference in 2017.
 According to Stone, the primary causes of down time

 - Overload: When service demand exceeds capacity, errors may occur, causing network, server or system overload.

 - Noisy Neighbor: If users overload a server with spam, they may create excess “noise” that leads to downtime.

 When it comes to IT outages, it is important for organizations to do everything possible to prevent them from happening.
 Thanks to AlertOps

-AlertOps helps teams manage downtime before it gets out of hand.
+AlertOps helps teams manage cost of downtime before it gets out of hand.
 Our incident management and alert escalation software offers multi-channel notifications

-Plus, AlertOps empowers users with automatic escalations, making it easy to set up escalation groups and workflows to notify key stakeholders about IT incidents.
+, thereby making it easy to set up escalation groups and workflows.
+This in turn eventually notifies to the key stakeholders about IT incidents.